walmartlabs/thorax/docs/model.md

 Thorax Model Plugin
 ===================

-Adds model binding to Thorax.View and necessary support methods to Thorax.Model.
+Adds model binding to Thorax.View and necessary support methods to Thorax.Model, but does not implement any significant model or sync functionality.

 ## Thorax.Model